euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 *approximation of the true process*.
 Statistically speaking, our model is *misspecified*, whereas CMLE is efficient for correctly specified models only.
-This problem has been discussed in the literature [McElroy-2013]_ and has yield the “Multi-step ahead fitting procedure”.
+This problem has been discussed in the literature [McElroy-2013]_ and has yielded the “Multi-step ahead fitting procedure”.

 Being unfamiliar with the latter approach, we compute instead :math:`\phi_1, \phi_2` estimates which *minimize the difference* between